France Charbonneau: Judge

 On the recommendation of François Rolland, then Chief Justice of the Court, Premier Jean Charest named Charbonneau to chair an inquiry into corruption in the Quebec construction industry on 9 November 2011.
 Charbonneau headed the inquiry—now known as the Charbonneau Commission—from 2011 to 2015.
 There had been a similar inquiry in 1974-1975 headed by Justice Robert Cliche that examined corruption in the construction industry.
 The Cliche inquiry looked into the corruption surrounding the notoriously corrupt union boss, the Mafia-linked André Desjardins, known as le roi de la construction ("the King Of Construction").

 The commission started its hearings on 22 May 2012.
 On 15 June 2012, the former Montreal police chief Jacques Duchesneau testified at the commission that the Transport Minister Sam Hamel was indifferent to allegations of corruption in the construction industry and that 70% of all political contributions in Quebec were illegal.
 The next witness Charbonneau called was the Italian Mafia expert Valentina Tenti who testified that the Rizzuto family of Montreal was part of a wider international structure involving criminal elements in Italy, the United States and elsewhere.
 The next expert witness called to the commission was Detective Mike Amato of the York Regional Police who testified that the Mafia had taken control of a number of restaurants, transportation firms, and construction companies in both Ontario and Quebec.
 Charbonneau summoned as her next witness the former agent of the Federal Bureau of Investigation, Joseph D. Pistone, better known by his alias Donnie Brasco, who testified that the Mafia needed corrupt public officials to do its work.
 Pistone testified that the power of the Rizzuto family was only made possible by the culture of corruption in Quebec.
-Under his Brasco alias, Pistone had infiltrated the Bonanno family of New York between 1976-1981.
+Under his Brasco alias, Pistone had infiltrated the Bonanno family of New York between 1976 and 1981.
 The Rizzuto family of Montreal is merely the Canadian branch of the Bonanno family.
 Pistone never met Vito Rizzuto, the boss of the Rizzuto family, in his undercover work in New York, but he heard much about him.